Blog

 What changes when you take that seriously

 - Roles are different.
 Kin aren't "followers."
-In Confinity we let a family explicitly name who is a custodian, who is a contributor, who is a reader, who is a silent member.
+In Confinity a family explicitly names its custodians, its contributors, its readers, and its silent members.
 Roles carry permission.
-A custodian can publish; a reader cannot.
-A silent member gets included in the archive but does not receive notifications.
+A custodian can publish; a reader can't.
+A silent member gets included in the archive but doesn't receive notifications.
 Nobody is flattened into a single "member" category with blanket access.

 - Spaces are small and purposeful.
-A Family space has a subject — "the house in Derry," "the cookbook," "the weekend Mum got the diagnosis."
-Spaces are not timelines.
+A Family space has a subject: "the house in Derry," "the cookbook," "the weekend Mum got the diagnosis."
+Spaces aren't timelines.
 Each space holds entries, voice notes, photos, and a conversation in the margins.
 When the subject is finished, you close the space and it becomes part of the archive; it doesn't keep asking for your attention.

-- Consent is per entry, not per account.
+- Consent is granted per entry.
 If your son posts a photo of your grandmother, she can require a review before it becomes visible to other kin.
-If your father writes a letter in the journal marked "for Leila, at 18," nobody — not even you — can open it before Leila's eighteenth birthday.
+If your father writes a letter in the journal marked "for Leila, at 18," nobody (not even you) can open it before Leila's eighteenth birthday.
 Consent is the grammar of trust across generations; we encode it structurally.

 - Invitations are slow and reversible.
 New kin are invited by an existing custodian, confirmed by a second custodian after a cooling-off window, and reviewable by any kin for seven days.
-Removing someone is a one-click action with an audit trail.
+Removing someone takes one click and leaves an audit trail.
 No "suggested for you" invitations, ever.
 No "friends of friends."
-The family decides who is in the family.
+The family decides who belongs in the family.